fmariv/pycharm-pyqgis-setup/README.md

 ```
 3. Create a desktop shortcup to the bat and launch it

-[x]**Important**: do not install PyCharm v2019, it's bugged and doesn't launch correctly for QGIS development.
+**Important** do not install PyCharm v2019, it's bugged and doesn't launch correctly for QGIS development.